nest/nest-simulator/doc/userdoc/contribute/neuron_models.rst

 Sending Events
 --------------

-During simulation, interactions are realised by events that travel from a sending node to the receiving node.
+During simulation, interactions are realized by events that travel from a sending node to the receiving node.
 Nodes can send and receive events.
 Typically, a node sends only one type of event, while it may handle several event types.
 Events are the only way by which a node